Career Options & Employability

 Embarking on a career with the BBC after graduation I found that Durham University is held in very high esteem amongst employers.
 The University name provided me with an association of prestige which helped to give an edge in a competitive market.Julia Wooton, BA (Hons) English Literature (2003) Grey College - BBC Producer

-- 30% are in full time paid employment
+- 87% are in employment or further study

 Of those in employment: